-- 2.5.1 Design of the rudder blade and rudder stock coupling shall ensure strength and reliable connection of these two component parts and possibility to dismantle the rudder blade without dismantling the stock. - 2.5.2 The following types of coupling may be accepted for joining rudder blade wth rudder stock: flange coupling, keyed flange coupling or keyed cone coupling. - 2.5.3 If the parts are joined by horizontal flange coupling, the diameter of coupling bolts d_3 , in cm, shall not be less than d_i = diameter of the rudder stock at the coupling flange, in cm;
+- 2.5.1 Design of the rudder blade and rudder stock coupling shall ensure strength and reliable connection of these two component parts and possibility to dismantle the rudder blade without dismantling the stock. - 2.5.2 The following types of coupling may be accepted for joining rudder blade wth rudder stock: flange coupling, keyed flange coupling or keyed cone coupling. - 2.5.3 If the parts are joined by horizontal flange coupling, the diameter of coupling bolts $d_3$ , in cm, shall not be less than z = number of coupling bolts;